-- 3.48 The following key points were identified in relation to products and waste: - A circular economy can benefit in multiple ways. - Many people are taking action to reduce greenhouse gas emissions from the things they consume. - People need to understand the benefits of moving to a circular economy and need clear advice to inform their purchasing decisions. - A proposed public engagement strategy should be used to communicate the value of a circular economy and consumers' roles in it. - Reducing waste saves people money and reduces emissions. - Repairing products should be affordable. - Accessing repairs should be easy. - Clear, nationwide collection and recycling is key.
+- 3.44 An Independent Review of Net Zero was commissioned in September 2022, to consider how the UK could better meet its net zero commitments, taking account of global changes.
+It was commissioned also to consider how the UK might deliver its own net zero_targets in a manner that was both more affordable, more efficient, and in a pro-business and pro-enterprise way. - 3.45 The following key points were identified in relation to products and waste: - A circular economy can benefit in multiple ways. - Many people are taking action to reduce greenhouse gas emissions from the things they consume. - People need to understand the benefits of moving to a circular economy and need clear advice to inform their purchasing decisions. - A proposed public engagement strategy should be used to communicate the value of a circular economy and consumers' roles in it. - Reducing waste saves people money and reduces emissions. - Repairing products should be affordable. - Accessing repairs should be easy. - Clear, nationwide collection and recycling is key.

-Committee on Climate Change- Progress Reports to Parliament
+Committee on Climate Change- Progress Report to Parliament 2023

-- 3.49 The Progress in reducing UK emissions- 2023 report to Parliament noted that the continued growth in the use of Energy from Waste (EfW) plants is undermining efforts to reduce emissions within the waste sector.
+3.46 The Progress in reducing UK emissions- 2023 report to Parliament noted that the continued growth in the use of Energy from Waste (EfW) plants is undermining efforts to reduce emissions within the waste sector.
 In addition, incoming reforms to recycling collections and packaging should improve recycling rates and divert waste from EfW and landfill, but stronger signals and policies to limit further EfW growth, divert biodegradable waste from landfill and prioritise waste prevention, are needed.
-This is largely unchanged from their 2022 assessment as they continue to wait for key waste policies to be implemented. - 3.50 The key messages are: - Energy from Waste: EfW emissions are already higher than the Government's Carbon Budget Delivery Plan (CBDP) anticipates and EfW capacity is set to increase in the coming years.
+This is largely unchanged from their 2022 assessment as they continue to wait for key waste policies to be implemented.

+- 3.47 The key messages are: - Energy from Waste: EfW emissions are already higher than the Government's Carbon Budget Delivery Plan (CBDP) anticipates and EfW capacity is set to increase in the coming years.
 A comprehensive systems approach to control and reduce EfW emissions is urgently needed, including a moratorium on additional EfW capacity until a review of capacity needs has been completed. - Recycling: Improving England and Scotland's stalled recycling rates is key to reducing dependence on EfW and landfill implementation of planned reforms to recycling and packaging must not be delayed. - Landfill: The Government has indicated that additional policies will be needed to meet the aim of preventing biodegradable waste from going to landfill, still the largest source of emissions in the sector.
-Clarity on these policies is needed urgently. - Carbon capture and storage: Good progress has been made in developing plans to support the first EfW facilities to install carbon capture technology as part of the industrial carbon capture and storage (CCS) cluster programme but a more strategic approach to decarbonising the fleet is needed.
+Clarity on these policies is needed urgently. - Carbon capture and storage: Good progress has been made in developing plans to support the first EfW facilities to install carbon capture technology as part of the industrial carbon capture and storage (CCS) cluster programme but a more strategic approach to decarbonising the fleet is needed. - Overall strategy: More generally, greater strategic coordination of plans to decarbonise the waste sector is needed, including much greater emphasis on waste prevention, clarity on future residual waste capacity needs, the suitability of incentives and interactions with other sectors such as waste as a feedstock for Sustainable Aviation Fuels.